-The "Push-up Push Workout" article caused quite a stir with many people emailing me their progress in a two-week period.
-Many people saw 25-50% increases in their pushups scores going from 50 to 75 pushups in many cases.
-One female Army ROTC cadet increased her pushups from minimum standards of 20 to 40 in a two-week period.
-Now with a foundation of successful pushups, to maintain and increase pushups reps from here is weekly commitment of a regular PT program.
+The "Push-up Push Workout" article caused quite a stir, with many people emailing me their progress in a two-week period.
+Many people saw 25%-50% increases, with their scores going from 50 to 75 push-ups in many cases.
+One female Army ROTC cadet increased her push-ups from the minimum standards of 20 to 40 in a two-week period.
+Now with a foundation of successful push-ups, to maintain and increase your reps from here is a weekly commitment to a regular PT program.

-To take this proper pushup form training to the next level, I thought of developing a pushup mat with painted hand placement for the variety of pushups in my workouts demonstrating the proper placement of your hands.
-In my research, I found something that not only helps with hand placement for pushups, but actually has the ability to aid in strength building.
+To take this proper push-up form training to the next level, I thought of developing a push-up mat with painted hand placement for the variety of push-ups in my workouts.
+In my research, I found something that not only helps with hand placement for push-ups, but also has the ability to aid in strength building.

-- Builds strength like pushup bars can do, but safer since the Strength Builder is a stationary product as pictured below:
+Building strength like push-up bars can do, but the Strength Builder is safer because it is a stationary product.

-The Standard PT Pyramid is a foundation workout that when performed from 1 to 10 back to 1 gives you - 100 Pullups, 200 pushups, 200 dips, 500 situps or crunches.
+The Standard PT Pyramid is a foundation workout that, when performed from one to 10 and back to one, gives you 100 pull-ups, 200 push-ups, 200 dips and 500 sit-ups or crunches.

 We did the following:

-Keep going up the pyramid to set ten.
+Keep going up the pyramid to set 10.

-Then repeat in reverse order back Set 1.
+Then repeat in reverse order back to the first set.

-I found that each set we were able to place the pushup bars in different holes on the Strength Builder and do full range of motion pushups.
-This tired the group out faster than the normal pushup and we all could feel the workout the following day due to the added stretch involved in the structure of the Strength Builder.
+I found that each set, we were able to place the push-up bars in different holes on the Strength Builder and do full range-of-motion push-ups.
+This tired the group out faster than the normal push-up, and we all could feel the workout the following day because of the added stretch involved in the structure of the Strength Builder.